lifelib-dev/lifelib/makedocs/source/projects/simplelife.rst

 Project **simplelife**
 ======================

-**simplelife** includes an annual projection model of basic traditional life policies.
+This project includes the **simplelife** model, which is an annual projection model of basic traditional life policies.
+The simplelife model is designed in such a way that allows you to trace calculations for each individual model point, so it can be a good reference for building validation models.

-A simplelife model projects life insurance cashflows and reserves for policies represented by model points.
-Projection items include:
+A simplelife model projects life insurance cashflows for policies represented by model points.
+Projected items include:

-* premium income,
+* Premium income,
-* investment income,
+* Investment income,
-* commissions and expenses,
+* Commissions and expenses,
-* benefit outgo, change in reserves.
+* Benefit outgo, change in reserves.

-Required capital and investment assets are not modeled.
+The cashflow projection is carried out in the :mod:`~simplelife.model.Projection` Space.
+Most Cells in the :mod:`~simplelife.model.Projection` Spaces are defined in its base Spaces, :mod:`~simplelife.model.BaseProj` and :mod:`~simplelife.model.PV`.
+The :mod:`~simplelife.model.Projection` is parametrized with ``PolicyID``, so ``Projection[1]`` represents the Projection Space for Policy 1.
+The present values of the cashflow items are also calculated in the :mod:`~simplelife.model.Projection` Spaces.
+For example, the expression ``simplelife.Projection[1].PV_NetCashflow(0)`` returns the present value of net cashflows for Policy 1.

+The :mod:`~simplelife.model.Projection` Space has child Spaces, :mod:`~simplelife.model.Projection.Policy` and :mod:`~simplelife.model.Projection.Assumptions`.
+The :mod:`~simplelife.model.Projection.Policy` Space contains Cells representing policy attributes, such as product type, issue age, sum assured, etc.
+It also contains Cells for calculating policy values such as premium rates and cash surrender value rates.
+The :mod:`~simplelife.model.Projection.Assumptions` Space contains Cells to pick up assumption data for its model point.

+The :mod:`~simplelife.model.Input` Space is for storing input data read from  the Excel input file, *input.xlsx*.

 Input data, such as:

 * model point data,